leora-dot/advanced_python_nyu_cds/nbody_optimization/nbody_notes.md

    - nbody_03_looping: this version contains changes designed to reduce the amount of work done in loops.
    - nbody_04_built_in: this version contains changes designed to utilize built in functionalities.
 There is one change that didn't perform right, so I left it as a comment until I can debug.
    - nbody_opt_03: compiles all the changes into a single optimized program.

+# Assignment 5 Notes

+The files are as follows:
+   - nbody_05_itertools: the script has been modified to use itertools.
+   - nbody_opt_05: compiles all the changes into a single opptimized program.